minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-// Interpretation of these validity of the results When looking at @main_models, the adjusted $R^2$ values in the first four models are very high and might raise suspicion of multicollinearity within the predictor variables #footnote(
+// Interpretation of these validity of the results When looking at @main_models, the adjusted $R^2$ values in the first four models are very high and might raise suspicion of multicolinearity within the predictor variables #footnote(
   [Although the Individual Fixed Effects model shows an adjusted R-squared of -0.311, estimated with the `plm` function,the linear probability model estimated with the `lm` function with the exact same specifications,coefficients, standard